Zaytouna Primary School: History

 First opened in 2012 as an all-through (ages 4 to 16) school, the opening of the school caused controversy, with some in the Muslim community in Derby opposing the scheme.

 However a high demand for places at the school was reported when enrolment started in 2012.

 The idea of a segregated religious school was opposed by the Derby Campaign for Inclusive Education (DCIE) on the grounds that education should be inclusive with children from different backgrounds being educated together so they can make up their own minds as to what to believe as adults.

+In the summer of 2013 the school required all female teachers, regardless of religious faith, to sign a contract stating that they would wear Islamic dress.
+The school prohibits teachers from bringing non-halal food onto school premises.

 There were concerns that there may have been discrimination between boys and girls in the school, with the girls being required to sit at the back of the class.

 It has also been alleged that the children who did not wish to partake in Islamic study were not offered the promised alternative, and that the school did not offer French or Spanish as alternatives for Arabic as it had promised.

 The school was branded dysfunctional and inadequate by Ofsted for hiring inexperienced teachers, failing to put basic systems in place and relying on a temporary head to prevent its collapse.

 A number of financial irregularities were revealed by Channel 4 based on a leaked Education Funding Agency report that highlight contracts given to companies that employed relatives of the governors, conflicts of interest and questionable expense payments.